top of page

 Lilian Bahgat, BSc.
 JD, Barrister-at-law

-Lilian is Review Counsel and has been with CLA since 2015.
-Prior to joining CLA Lilian worked in private practice primarily on Civil, Employment, Estate and Elder Abuse Litigation.
+Lilian joined CLA as Review Counsel in 2015.
+She oversees CLA's civil practice and established the employment, consumer protection and elder law practice areas.
 Lilian’s practice always revolved around advocating for the vulnerable members of the community.
-She holds a certificate in Elder Law from Osgoode Law School.
+Prior to joining CLA, Lilian primarily practised in the areas of civil, employment, estate and elder abuse litigation.
+She is passionate about advocating for the rights of the elderly.
+She holds a certificate in Elder Law from Osgoode Law School and is a member of the Windsor-Essex Elder Abuse Prevention & Resource Network.
 Lilian also conducted research on the topics of battered wife syndrome, patient rights and elder abuse.
-Lilian is also a regular course instructor at the Elder College and taught as a sessional instructor at St. Clair College for their law clerk program.
-She currently serves on the Association for Canadian Clinical Legal Education as a board member.
+Beyond her legal practice, Lilian is a passionate educator,having taught as course instructor at the Elder College, and a sessional instructor at St. Clair College and Windsor law.
+She is also an Open Learning Digital Fluency Fellow.
+Lilian currently serves as a board member on the Association for Canadian Clinical Legal Education and is an appointed Board Trustee for the John McGivney Children's Centre School Authority.

 ADMINISTRATIVE STAFF